How Machine Learning Changing the Future of Mobile Apps

 In turn, mobile apps with built-in machine learning algorithms can implement highly intellectual tasks that were previously accessible only to a human brain.

-Machine Learning in Mobile: New Opportunities for Apps
+Machine Learning in Mobile Apps: New Opportunities

 Many people don’t even think that today a range of routine issues can be successfully solved by machine learning.
 For example, for predicting bad loans banks use machine learning algorithms that allow them to analyze the history and the creditworthiness of a client.
 And this is just the beginning of machine learning.